morpheus18-glitch/GlyphFoundry/replit.md

 An orchestrator monitors worker health and publishes fleet snapshots.

 ### Frontend Architecture
 The frontend is a React + TypeScript application with Vite and Tailwind CSS.
-It features a custom WebGL engine (QCEngine) with an HDR pipeline, particle systems, and cinematic cameras for immersive 3D visualization using Three.js and React Three Fiber.
-Web Workers are used for responsive force-directed layout calculations.
-The UI/UX has been transformed from a "dark high-tech" style to a modern, "production enterprise-grade" interface with a light gradient theme, professional branding, and improved accessibility.
+It features a unified cinematic knowledge network combining Three.js-based 3D graph visualization with HDR rendering, bloom effects, particles, and glassmorphism UI.
+The interface uses a deep black background with rust/orange HDR gradient accents, creating a "Google Earth meets ChatGPT" experience for exploring knowledge.
+Web Workers power responsive force-directed layout calculations in 3D space.
+Interactive node detail panels with glassmorphism allow users to click nodes and explore connections.
+The experience is unified into one primary view rather than separate graph and cinematic sections.

 ### Graph Data Model
 The system models `Nodes` (messages, glyphs, entities with embeddings), `Edges` (weighted relationships with confidence scores), `Tags` (hierarchical labeling), and `Coordinates` (3D positioning).
 It also supports a 4D Glyph system for time-dimensional visualization.